Project

 I have nothing I miss from Banshee other than one thing - no BPM detector, even in plugins.

-Added by Nicholas Flynn about 7 years ago
+Added by Nicholas Flynn over 7 years ago

 There was a time a long time ago, 4-5 years ago when Banshee was my main player (it was until about early last year), Banshee used, I say used to, because well, in Linux Mint MATE and Linux Mint Debian Edition (I got LMDE on an older computer I use as a mail server, sometimes, I'm having trouble right now so I can't have my own email server but that won't last when I give it the time required.
 At the time, Banshee was able to detect BPM's past 200, I bet version 2.91 where they are now can do it, but there's just no way to install Banshee 2.9x on Mint due to the kernel it deems the safest to use.
 I tried to compile it like some other recalcitrant programs where I did compile the thing, I'm unable to compile Banshee 2.9x and I think if I was to it would break the entire system, as it happened so often when I was learning how to Linux starting from late 2010 with Ubuntu 11.04 and 11.10.